zeeshantariq08/filament-sqlgen/README.md

 # filament-sqlgen

-A FilamentPHP package that integrates a Gemini-powered AI assistant to your Laravel admin panel — converting natural language into SQL and showing results in real-time.
+A FilamentPHP package that integrates a Gemini-powered AI assistant into your Laravel admin panel — converting natural language into SQL and showing results in real-time.

 ## Features